YtDp4UDLc3gy26I/Brain-Tumor-Segmentation-Project/README.md

 ## Results

-The model was trained for X epochs using the configuration specified in `configs/small.yaml`.
+The model was trained for 40 epochs using the configuration specified in `configs/default.yaml`.
 The following results were achieved on the validation set.

 ### Evaluation Metrics